ia-toki/tcframe/docs/topic-guides/submission.rst

     [ RESULT ]
       Wrong Answer

-This submission simulation feature is useful for creating "unit tests" for your test cases.
+This submission feature is useful for creating "unit tests" for your test cases.
 For each problem, you can write many solutions with different intended results.
-For example, solution_123.cpp should pass subtasks 1 - 3; solution_12.cpp should pass subtasks 1 and 2 but not subtask 3, etc.
+For example, :code:`solution_123.cpp` should pass subtasks 1 - 3; :code:`solution_12.cpp` should pass subtasks 1 and 2 but not subtask 3, etc.

-You can also specify options.
-See :ref:`Command-line options <api-ref-command-line-options>` for available command-line options.
-The most useful optionr are specifying time and memory limit.

 Brief output
 ------------

 If you want to automate checking the result of each solution, you can set the output of the submission to be "brief", i.e., concise and easy to parse by another program.
-Just pass the command-line option **-**\ **-**\ **brief**:
+Just pass the command-line option :code:`--brief`:

 .. sourcecode:: bash